-David Winitsky (Founder) is the director of the jewish plays project (www.jewishplaysproject.org), a collaborator with StorahTelling, and a PresenTense New York City Fellow.
+David Winitsky (Founder) is the director of the Jewish Plays Project (www.jewishplaysproject.org), a collaborator with StorahTelling, and a PresenTense New York City Fellow.
 He has directed or assisted on Broadway, off-Broadway, and regionally at Papermill Playhouse, Steppenwolf Theatre Company, California Shakespeare Festival and Philadelphia Theatre Company.
 NYC: Displaced Wedding (New Worlds Theatre Project).
 A Wonderful Flat Thing (14th St Y), Dominic D'Andrea's One Minute Play Festival, Brooke Berman's Until We Find Each Other (Midtown International),.
 Regional: Douglas Adam's The Hitchhiker's Guide to the Galaxy (What Exit?), and Javier Malpica's Our Dad is in Atlantis (Playwrights Theatre).
 MFA in Directing from Northwestern, BA in Mathematics from Cornell.
 Member: Lincoln Center Directors Lab and Emerging Artists Theatre.
 David is the proud husband of playwright and painter Elizabeth Samet, and father to Ezekiel and Alexander.

 As Vice President, Arts and Culture for JCCs of North America, Randy provides support and leadership, communicating with JCCs across the continent about arts and culture programming, advising on content, growth of programs, and funding opportunities.
 Randy is also Director of JCC Maccabi ArtsFest, the sister program to the JCC Maccabi Games.
 Randy has a twenty year background in arts consulting, producing and developing new artists and new work.
-She is the Founding Director of SpringboardNYC at the American Theatre Wing, an award-winning college-to-career transition program for students starting their arts careers in New York City, and a strategic advisor on emerging artist programming.
-She created the program for Musical Theatre Works, a NYC not-for-profit theatre, where she was Executive Director for five years.
-At MTW, she co-created the Resident Writers/New Works Program, which commissioned and developed dozens of new musical theatre pieces that went on to have future lives in regional, not-for-profit and commercial houses around the country.
+She is the Founding Director of SpringboardNYC at the American Theatre Wing, an award-winning college-to-career transition program for students starting their arts careers in New York City.
+She was the Executive Director for Musical Theatre Works, a NYC not-for-profit theatre, for 5 years, where she commissioned and developed dozens of new musical theatre pieces that went on to have future lives in regional, not-for-profit and commercial houses around the country.
 Randy also developed and produced MTW’s “A Class Act”, which received an Off-Broadway co-production with MTC, and then a Broadway run where it earned 5 Tony nominations including Best New Musical.